PhysioLabXR/PhysioLabXRDocs/source/FixationDetection.rst

 #.
-    Save the script and return to the *Scripting Tab*, below the text box with the path to your script.
-Change the *Run Frequency* to 30.
+    Save the script and return to the *Scripting Tab*.
+Below the text box with the path to your script, change the *Run Frequency* to 30.
 This will make the script run at a maximum frequency of 30 times per second.
 It doesn't have to run at this frequency, but it helps with producing smoother data when plotted in the *Stream Tab*.

 #.
     We need to add the eyetracking stream as an input to the script.
-Type *Example-Eyetracking* in the inputs text box.
+Type *Example-Eyetracking* in the *inputs text box*.
     Click the *Add* button in the *Inputs* pane to add the stream as an input to the script.

 #.
     To visualize the gap-filled data, we need to add it as an output of the script.
 Type *gap_filled_xyz* in the outputs text box and click the *Add* button in the *Outputs* pane.
-After adding, change the number of channels for this output to be 3 in its widget.
+After adding, change the number of channels for this output to 3 in its widget.
 The three channels are the x, y, and z coordinates of the gap-filled gaze vector.

 #.
     Now we can run the script by clicking the *Run* button in the *Scripting Widget*.
 You should see the console producing messages like this:

     .. code-block:: none

         With max gap duration 0.175ms, 1 gaps are interpolated among 1 gaps, with interpolated gap with mean:median duration <x>ms:<x>ms, and ignored gap with mean:median duration <x>ms:<x>ms

 #.
+    To visualize the gap-filled data, go to the *Stream Tab*.
+Type *gap_filled_xyz* in the add text box.
+Click *Add*.
+Tt will be added as a new stream.
+Start the stream.
+Once data is available, the app will ask if you want to reset the number of channels to match what's found on the network.
-    To visualize the gap-filled data, go to the *Stream Tab* and add the *gap_filled_xyz* as a stream.
-Start the stream, reset the number of channels, and data will start plotting.
-Go to its options and change its nominal sampling rate to 200 to match the eyetracking stream.
+    Click *Yes*, because the default number of channels for newly added streams is 1.
+Now we set it to 3 to match the output from the script.
+Once the number of channels is reset, data will start plotting.
+Go to its options and change its nominal sampling rate to
+    200 to match the eyetracking stream.

-In the gap filled data, now processed in real-time and plotted in sync with the original data, you should see when the original data is invalid (last channel is 0).
-The gap-filled data will either have interpolated values if the gap is small enough, or it will have no data if the gap is too large.
+In the gap-filled data, now processed in real-time and plotted in sync with the original data, you should see when the original data is invalid (the last channel is 0).
+The gap-filled data will either have interpolated values if the gap is small enough, or no data if the gap is too large.

 .. note::
-    The script is running on a replayed experiment in this tutorial.
+    The script runs on a replayed experiment in this tutorial.
 But you can have it run in real-time for your experiments.